nuxeo-sandbox/nuxeo-s3-utils/README.md

 * A `S3Handler` tool, that is in charge of performing the actions (download, upload, ...).
 * A `S3UtilsBlobProvider` that can be used to handle Blobs linked to an object in a S3 bucket.
 This BlobProvider uses a `S3Handler` for actions on the bucket.
 To link a Blob in Nuxeo to an object in your bucket, you will use the `S3Utils.CreateBlobFromObjectKey` operation (see below)

 Both connects to S3 using your credentials, a region and a bucket.
-In order to allow connecting to several to several buckets (within the same account), the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers (and possibly several `S3UtilsBlobProvider`) as you need, given each of them a unique name.
+In order to allow connecting to several buckets (within the same account), the plugin exposes a _service_, allowing you to access different buckets: You contribute as many S3 Handlers (and possibly several `S3UtilsBlobProvider`) as you need, given each of them a unique name.

 The plugin uses Nuxeo AWS Credential code to handle authentication (the `NuxeoAWSCredentialsProvider` class), which means you must either:

 * Use nuxeo configuration parameters/XML extension point to set up your AWS credentials (see https://doc.nuxeo.com/nxdoc/amazon-s3-online-storage/)
 * Be already authenticated and/or you have setup the expected AWS environment variables before starting Nuxeo (or running the unit tests).
 This would be the case if, for example, Nuxeo is running from an EC2 instance on AWS (and this instance has permission to access the bucket(s))

-For example, on way to run unit tests is to: (in a terminal):
+For example, on way to run unit tests is to (in a terminal):

 * Authenticate to AWS (like, run `aws s3 ls` and authenticate)
 * Then, run `mvn install`